 Each attribution formula works well in specific conditions.
 The best thing you can do is test diverse marketing attribution models and stick to the one that proves to be effective in your case.

 And if you want to find out more about marketing attribution, we invite you to check out the recording of our webinar on “The future of attribution in a third party cookieless world.”
-The registration passcode is E$27Zhq+

 During the webinar, we discussed the present and future of attribution for mobile games, mobile apps, e-commerce, and connected TV with the end of third-party cookies in the background.
 The panelists included Kristina Prokop – CEO & Co-founder of Eyeota; Stephanie Gutnik – Global Head of DOOH at Yahoo; David Pollet – Chief Revenue Officer at Cross Screen Media; Kurt Kendall – Chief Analytics Officer at Publishers Clearing House; and Kevin Mullen – Chief Product & Strategy Officer at Roqad.